 What is it?

-Box; made with birch bark and porcupine quillwork.
+This is a box made from birch bark and porcupine quills.

 Who made it?

 This box was made by a citizen of the Micmac tribe.
-The Micmac community (also known as Mi’kmaq) is comprised of seven districts, ranging from the Northeastern US to Canada.
+The Micmac community (also known as Mi’kmaq) is comprised of seven districts, ranging from the Northeastern US to Southwestern Canada.
 Micmac is also translated as “my kin; my friends.”
-Due to their artists’ skilled quillwork, the Micmac have also been referred to as “porcupine people.”
-Date of creation is uncertain, but it has been in DAM’s collection since 1936.
+Due to their artists’ skill in quillwork, the Micmac have also been referred to as “porcupine people.”
+The date that this box was made is not known, but it has been in Denver Art Museum’s collection since 1936.

 What inspired it?

 This box displays a variety of geometric patterning and earthy colors; the detail and precision are still evident.
-Micmac artists are particularly known for creating items with elaborate quillwork and using a variety of bark types, such as maple, cedar, and white birch.
+Micmac artists are particularly known for creating items with elaborate quillwork and for using a variety of bark types, such as maple, cedar, and white birch.
 Quillwork is commonly found on boxes made with birch bark.
-While the use of the object isn’t specifically known, boxes like this are made for decorative purposes and tourism.
-Since incorporating quills is a long process and the resulting design can be fragile, items for everyday wear typically do not include quillwork.
+While we do not know what this specific box was used for, boxes like this are generally made for decorative purposes and for sale to tourists.
+Since incorporating quills is a long process and the resulting design can be fragile, items for everyday clothes typically do not include quillwork.